Albany Medical College Virtual Anatomy Lab

 Add the internal thoracic artery and vein, which run posterior (deep) to the costal cartilages and parallel to the sternum.

 From which artery does the internal thoracic artery arise?
-Where does the internal thoracic vein drain?
+Into which artery does the internal thoracic vein drain?

 Rotate the chest to observe the anterior-to-posterior relationships of the thoracic wall structures.